Differential graded algebras for trivalent plane graphs and their representations: Introduction

 On a trivalent plane graph $G$, there are a number of auxiliary combinatorial choices which one can make, which we package into the notion of a garden $\Gamma$; this is Definition \ref{defn:garden} below.
+We refer to Figure \ref{fig:Garden} for an intuitive picture: we choose an orientation of the graph, a point called a `center' in each face, arcs between all adjacent centers and vertices called `threads', and a collection of non-intersecting coherently oriented paths which each pass through a single center, one for each face, called `tines', and which start and end at some specified point at infinity, called a `seed'.
+We will come back to the contact-geometric meaning of the garden in Section \ref{ssec:intro_contact}.
 Casals and Murphy use a slightly more restrictive definition, which we call a finite-type garden.
-Associated to each garden (regardless of whether it is finite-type or not) is a specified face $f_{\Gamma} \in F$, which in the finite-type case we take to be the face at infinity.
-Casals and Murphy prove that associated to any finite-type garden, there exists a differential which makes the resulting dg-algebra with respect to the corresponding face at infinity an invariant.\\
+Associated to each garden (regardless of whether it is finite-type or not) is a specified face $f_{\Gamma} \in F$ (the one containing the seed), which in the finite-type case we take to be the face at infinity.
+Casals and Murphy prove that associated to any finite-type garden, there exists a differential which makes the resulting dg-algebra with respect to the corresponding face at infinity an invariant.

 \begin{thm}[Casals--Murphy \cite{CM_DGA}] For any choice of finite-type garden $\Gamma$ on $G$, there exists a differential $\partial^{\scr{A}}_{G,\Gamma}$ yielding a dg-algebra $(\scr{A}_{G,f_{\Gamma}},\partial^{\scr{A}}_{G,\Gamma})$, the dg-isomorphism type of which is independent of any two gardens with the same associated face at infinity.\\ \end{thm}